ZSaberLv0/zf_vimrc.vim/README.md

         bundle/                 // all plugins placed here
         ZFVimModule/            // (optional) you may supply all your custom setting here
-                                // *.vim under this dir would be sourced automatically vimrc.local.vim     // (optional) local setting for current machine YourGitRepo/
+                                // *.vim under this dir would be sourced automatically
+                                // files are ensured to be sourced by name order vimrc.local.vim     // (optional) local setting for current machine YourGitRepo/
                 ZFInit/         //     called during init